How Highly Sensitive Women Can Turn Harsh Self-Talk into Self-Compassion

 ✨ You deserve the same kindness you so freely give to others.

-If this blog resonated—if you felt a tug of recognition in the ways you speak to yourself, or how much you give without receiving—you’re not alone.
+If this blog resonated—if you’re starting to notice the way you speak to yourself, or how quickly you turn on yourself when things go wrong—you’re not alone.

 Wishing you well